lucidworks/ocp-fusion-helm-charts/README.md

+# Helm Charts that work on OpenShift

+Here we maintain minor changes to our helm charts to make them work on on-prem openshift.

-# How to add a new version of Fusion to the list
+## How to add a new version of Fusion to the list

 Open Pycharm (or intellij)